-Executive Order 13599, issued by President Obama on February 5, 2012, directs the blocking of U.S.-based assets of entities determined to be "owned or controlled by the Iranian government."
+Executive Order 13599 (February 5, 2012) blocks U.S.-based assets of entities determined to be "owned or controlled by the Iranian government."
 The order was issued to implement Section 1245 of the FY2012 National Defense Authorization Act (P.L.
 112-81) that imposed secondary U.S. sanctions on Iran's Central Bank.
-The order requires that U.S. banks block any U.S.-based assets of the Central Bank of Iran, or of any Iranian government-controlled entity.
-The order goes beyond the regulations issued pursuant to the 1995 imposition of the U.S. trade ban with Iran, in which U.S. banks are required to refuse such transactions but to return funds to Iran.
-Even before the issuance of the order, and in order to implement the ban on U.S. trade with Iran (see below) successive Administrations had designated many entities as "owned or controlled by the Government of Iran."
+The order requires that U.S. banks block U.S.-based assets of the Central Bank of Iran or any Iranian government-controlled entity.
+The order goes beyond the regulations issued pursuant to the 1995 imposition of the U.S. trade ban with Iran, in which U.S. banks are required to refuse such transactions.
+Even before the issuance of the order, successive Administrations had designated many entities as "owned or controlled by the Government of Iran."

-Numerous designations have been made under Executive Order 13599, including the June 4, 2013, naming of 38 entities (mostly oil, petrochemical, and investment companies) that are components of an Iranian entity called the "Execution of Imam Khomeini's Order" (EIKO).3 The Department of the Treasury characterizes EIKO as an Iranian leadership entity that controls "massive off-the-books investments."
+Numerous designations have been made under Executive Order 13599, including the June 4, 2013, naming of 38 entities (mostly oil, petrochemical, and investment companies) that are components of an Iranian entity called the "Execution of Imam Khomeini's Order" (EIKO).
+The Department of the Treasury characterizes EIKO as an Iranian leadership entity that controls "massive off-the-books investments."

-Implementation of the JCPOA and U.S. Withdrawal from the JCPOA.
-To implement the JCPOA, many 13599-designated entities (in JCPOA "Attachment 3") were "delisted" from U.S. secondary sanctions (no longer considered "Specially Designated Nationals," SDNs), and referred to as "designees blocked solely pursuant to E.O 13599."4 That characterization permitted foreign entities to conduct transactions with the listed entities without U.S. sanctions penalty but continued to bar U.S. persons (or foreign entities owned or controlled by a U.S. person) from conducting transactions with these entities.
-In concert with the U.S. withdrawal from the JCPOA, virtually all of the 13599-designated entities that were delisted as SDNs were relisted as SDNs on November 5, 2018.5
+Implementation of the JCPOA.
+To implement the JCPOA, many 13599-designated entities (in JCPOA "Attachment 3") were "delisted" from U.S. secondary sanctions (no longer considered "Specially Designated Nationals," SDNs) in early 2016 and instead referred to as "designees blocked solely pursuant to E.O 13599," a characterization that permits foreign entities to conduct transactions with the listed entities but bars U.S. persons from conducting transactions with them.
+In concert with the U.S. withdrawal from the JCPOA in 2018, virtually all of the 13599-designated entities were relisted as SDNs on November 5, 2018.

 Civilian Nuclear Entity Exception.
-When the Trump Administration reinstated sanctions, the Atomic Energy Organization of Iran (AEOI), and 23 of its subsidiaries, were relisted under E.O.
-13599.
+Among those entities "relisted" as Iranian owned entities were the Atomic Energy Organization of Iran (AEOI), and 23 of its subsidiaries.
 However, the Administration did not relist these entities as subject to secondary sanctions (SDNs) under E.O.
-13382, in order to facilitate continued IAEA and international involvement
+13382, in order to facilitate continued international work with Iran's permitted civilian nuclear program.
+The subsequent ending of most sanctions waivers for nuclear technical assistance to Iran prohibits work almost all work with AEOI entities.